madhumi2611/Notes-App/README.md

 <b>Conclusion</b>

-Threads-Note App delivers a secure, scalable, and interactive platform for personal note-taking and community content sharing.
+Threads-Notes App delivers a secure, scalable, and interactive platform for personal note-taking and community content sharing.
 With a modern tech stack and modular architecture, it supports future enhancements and is suitable for real-world deployment and academic evaluation.